zephyrproject-rtos/zephyr/samples/net/gptp/README.rst

    :goals: build
    :compact:

-The net-shell command "net gptp" will print out general gPTP information.
+The net-shell command "**net gptp**" will print out general gPTP information.
-For port 1, the command "net gptp 1" will print detailed information about port 1 statistics etc. Note that executing the shell command could affect the timing of the gPTP packets and the grandmaster might mark the device as non AS capable and disable it.
+For port 1, the command "**net gptp 1**" will print detailed information about port 1 statistics etc. Note that executing the shell command could affect the timing of the sent or received gPTP packets and the grandmaster might mark the device as non AS capable and disable it.

 Setting up Linux Host
 =====================